DCC-EX/dcc-ex.github.io/docs/throttles/index.rst

     :depth: 2
     :local:

-This page contains lists of compatible Controllers (Throttles) that currently support the |EX-CS|.
-They are listed two ways:

 * `By Communication technology <Throttles - By Communication technology>`_
 * `By Client Technology <Throttles - By Client Technology>`_  (e.g. Android VS iOS)